Georgia Historical Society Logo

 Race is an integral part of the American story.
 While our diversity has been a source of great strength, all too often we have failed to achieve the promises of equality and justice proclaimed in our founding documents.

-Through Recognizing an Imperfect Past: A History and Race Initiative, the Georgia Historical Society seeks to create a fuller, more inclusive narrative that honors the complexities of our past while looking forward to a better future.
-By blending historical content and open dialogue, GHS uses programming across sectors to have difficult but necessary conversations to address the problematic parts of the American story.
+Through Recognizing an Imperfect Past, the Georgia Historical Society seeks to create a fuller, more inclusive narrative that honors the complexities of our past while looking forward to a better future.
+By blending historical content and open dialogue, GHS uses programming across sectors to have difficult but necessary conversations to address the challenging parts of the American story.

 • Foster open dialogue.